British Orienteering

 Read the blog

 This presentation has been used during discussions with Estate Managers at Chatsworth House stately home in the Derbyshire Dales.
+Previous to this presentation, Chatsworth were not allowing orienteering events due to a misunderstanding.
+This presentation persuaded Chatsworth to allow events again.

 IOF Resources

-If there is anything that you come across and need specific help with or any additional resources to support you with your discussions with Landowners and Managers, British Orienteering's University and Access Officer Gracie Grant would be happy to hear from you.
+If there is anything that you come across and need specific help with or any additional resources to support you with your discussions with Landowners and Managers, British Orienteering's Access Officer Gracie Grant would be happy to hear from you.
 Email: ggrant@britishorienteering.org.uk

 Information for Landowners is available here